-You will need to submit a completed Plan Modification Form, an updated résumé, and a proposed course sequence/plan to complete your degree to your SPHS academic advisor by the end of your first year, on April 30.
+You will need to complete the SPHS Co-op Application form, an updated résumé, and a proposed course sequence/plan to complete your degree to SPHS department by the end of your first year, on April 30.

 Please refer to SPHS co-op procedures for more information.